top of page

 Email: Matt@whitehorseac.com

-Granite VNA formed in April 2021 when Concord Regional VNA and Central NH VNA & Hospice merged.
+Granite VNA - Granite VNA was formed in April 2021 when Concord Regional VNA and Central NH VNA & Hospice merged.
 Granite VNA serves the home and community-based healthcare needs of residents across 82 communities in the greater Concord area and Lakes Region of New Hampshire.
 Services provided include home care, hospice care, palliative care, pediatric and maternal child health and personal home services.
 In addition, Granite VNA offers community clinics and wellness programs to help people maintain their health, well-being, and independence.
-As a not-for-profit agency, community support is vital to fulfilling their mission including donations that help support the care of individuals who are unable to pay for services and clinics and wellness programs offered to the communities they serve.
+As a not-for-profit agency, community support is vital to fulfilling their mission, including donations that help support the care of individuals who are unable to pay for services and clinics and wellness programs offered to the communities they serve.

-Website: www.granitevna.org
+Website: granitevna.org

-Contact: Melissa Howard, Director of Donor Relations
+Contact: Melissa Howard (Director of Donor Relations)

 Phone: (603) 731-7757